Crivella/ocr_translate/docs/source/user/envs.rst

 - Windows Powershell: :code:`$env:VARIABLE_NAME = "value"` (code must be run in the same shell)
-- Windows Command Prompt: :code:`set VARIABLE_NAME=value` (code must be run in the same shell)
+- Windows Command Prompt: :code:`set VARIABLE_NAME=value` (code must be run in the same shell) !!
+Do not use quotes as they will be included in the value
 - Windows Settings: :code:`Control Panel > System > Advanced System Settings > Environment Variables`
 - Linux BASH: :code:`export VARIABLE_NAME=value` (code must be run in the same shell)
 - VSCode: :code:`launch.json > env > VARIABLE_NAME`